 The option to tax is a mechanism which allows, what would otherwise be VAT exempt supplies of land and commercial property, to become taxable supplies.
 This allows VAT recovery on property related costs.
 An option to tax cannot be made over residential property.
 Once land/property is opted to tax, VAT is chargeable on all future rental and sale of that land/property.
 By opting to charge VAT on rents and sales income, landlords can then avoid irrecoverable VAT on related costs.
 There are a number of anti-avoidance measures which can disapply an option to tax.
 These rules are complex and advice should always be taken when deciding on whether to opt to tax as this can impact upon the future marketability of that property.

 The option to tax process is a two step approach.
-The first step is to make the decision to opt and document that decision (in a Board Minute for example) and the second step is to notify HMRC in writing within 30 days of the decision (please note that the current deadline is 90 days due to Covid-19).
+The first step is to make the decision to opt and document that decision (in a Board Minute for example) and the second step is to notify HMRC in writing within 30 days of the decision.
 The option to tax is made on form 1614A which should then be emailed to the Option to Tax Unit of HMRC.
 HMRC will issue an acknowledgement in due course.
 If the business has previously made exempt supplies of the property, then permission to opt to tax is needed before the option to tax can be made.
 There are a number of automatic permissions which are detailed in HMRC’s Notice 742A.